 - 6. The auditor of a bank or building society needs to be familiar with relevant legal and regulatory requirements.
-The extent to which an auditor considers compliance with regulatory requirements in the course of auditing a bank or building society's financial statements is discussed in the section of this Practice Note that addresses ISA (UK) 250 Section B. - 7.
+The extent to which an auditor considers compliance with regulatory requirements in the course of auditing a bank or building society's financial statements is discussed in the section of this Practice Note that addresses ISA (UK) 250 Section B - 7.
 The legal and regulatory framework within which banks and building societies operate in the UK is summarised in the following paragraphs.
 The relevant lead regulators are the Financial Conduct Authority (FCA) and, at the Bank of England (BoE), the Prudential Regulation Authority (PRA).
-The BoE is the Resolution Authority for a failing bank that requires resolution9. - 8.
-This Practice Note was written with reference to the framework of law and regulation which existed in [date].
+The BoE is the Resolution Authority for a failing bank or building society that requires resolution9. - 8.
+This Practice Note was written with reference to the framework of law and regulation in effect at 1 July 2019.
 Practice Note 19 is not intended to provide a complete description of that framework, and nor can it anticipate or reflect changes which have taken place after it was written.

-At the time of writing, there are EU regulations, including binding technical standards, that apply directly to UK firms.
-References to these are made in this proposed revised PN.
-It is expected that when the UK ceases to be a member of the EU, equivalent requirements will have been established in UK laws and regulations and the references in this PN will be updated accordingly.
+At the time of publication, there are EU regulations, including binding technical standards, that apply directly to UK firms.
+References to these are made in this Practice Note.
+When the UK ceases to be a member of the EU these references will be updated accordingly.